dizpunk/cheatsheets/languages/python.md

 Keys for dictionaries have to be immutable types.
 Immutable types include ints, floats, strings, tuples.

-Look up values using corresponding key
+Look up values using corresponding key.
 ```
 dictionary["one"]       # => 1
 dictionary.get("one")   # => 1
 ```

-Get all keys / values
+Get all keys / values.
 ```
 list(dictionary.keys())  # => ["one", "two", "three"]
 list(dictionary.values())  # => [1, 2, 3]
 ```

-Check for existence of keys
+Check for existence of keys.
 ```
 "one" in dictionary  # => True
 1 in dictionary      # => False
 ```

-Adding an element
+Adding an element.
 ```
 dictionary["four"] = 4
 dictionary.update({"four":4})
 ```

-Remove keys
+Remove keys.
 ```
 del dictionary["one"]
 ```